 Rev. Solveig Nilsen-Goodin

 is an ELCA pastor who received her M.Div. from Harvard Divinity School in 1994 and then served as pastor of King of Kings Lutheran Church in Milwaukie, OR.
 She subsequently founded the Wilderness Way Community— a new expression of church rewilding Christianity and reclaiming our call to manifest the beloved Ecosystem of God.
 A founding member of the EcoFaith Recovery Core Team in 2009, Solveig is a spiritual director, activist, organizer, teacher and EcoFaith Recovery leadership coach.
-She is also a certified ELCA coach.
+She is also a certified ELCA coach, with specialized training in Mission Development/Congregational Vitality and Care for Creation.

 is originally from Duluth, MN, where his faith roots began at First Lutheran Church, heavily steeped in the youth program.
 Nathan majored in social work in undergrad from a Lutheran college in MN, then went to Washington DC to do the Lutheran Volunteer Corps.
 He pursued a graduate degree in social work in Portland, where he became connected to the Wilderness Way Community and EcoFaith Recovery.
 He was a participant in the Organizing in the Biocommons class.
 Inspired by the class, and wanting to connect what he was learning with the youth at Central Lutheran in Portland where he worked as a part time youth director.
 So he was invited to apply for an internship with Ecofaith Recovery.
 The next year, as his EcoFaith internship project he created the Ecofaith Youth Camp, which was a week-long camp that connected racial, environmental, and economic justice.
 His last year in Portland, he continued his connection with Ecofaith Recovery as a the Intern Coordinator and had lots of great conversations with Robyn about the exciting direction of the work together.
 In 2014, he married my partner Sarah, and they left Portland to first go on a year of exciting adventures and mentor seeking.
 They studied in California for a month with theologians Ched Myers and Elaine Enns and deepened in their understanding of ecological theology, and after a few other trips, made their way back to Duluth, MN, where they have been for the last couple years.
 He's currently working full time at a UCC congregation as a faith formation minister, and organizing for racial justice both inside and outside his role at the church.
 And this wouldn't be a complete or honest description of who he is without including his identity as a musician.
 He loves music and tries to incorporate it into everything he does.
 He hopes this will be useful to his work as a coach, or at least a resource that's available should you want that.